 In the last few years, despite an increase in the frequency of cyberattacks, the market has seen cyber insurance rates decline and coverage broaden.
-This broadening of cyber coverage has led insurers to be exposed to more complicated cyber risks and has increased the complexity in identifying, assessing, and managing aggregations of cyber risk.
+This broadening of cyber coverage has led insurers to be exposed to more complicated cyber risks and has increased the complexity in identifying, assessing, and managing cyber risk.
 In2018, for example, many insurers broadened coverage to include Non-IT vendors of insureds, leaving insurers exposed to a broader range of events.
 One example is that it increased the covered risk to include a workforce management platform for the supplier of the insured.
 If the supplier was then targeted by a cyber event that caused disruption to them and consequently the insured; this event would now trigger a business interruption claim.

 Other examples of the increasing reach of aggregation can include payroll and accounting software that might lead to privacy claims, as well as aggregations of underlying content delivery networks and other critical network points of failure.

 In addition, a number of factors are constraining the market’s capacity to write business.
 These include regulatory concerns around capital adequacy related to the Covid-19 pandemic, as well as Lloyd’s efforts to reduce poor performance across all business lines.

 As insurers finalize a renewal strategy within this context, it is important to more accurately understand the expected performance of individual policies.
 This will enable them to calculate a long term loss ratio.
 When taking the longterm loss ratio into consideration alongside other renewal factors (such as customer relationships, catastrophe concentrations, company, and industry concentrations), insurers can make more data-driven decisions for their renewal strategy focused on policy profitability.

 When considering renewing policies, most insurers can place their business into the following five buckets which then drives their renewal approach.
 Note that discounting is not recommended below, however, it may be appropriate in some circumstances.